"The measure of a man is what he does with power."

 Power

-Power, at its core, is the capacity to be fully here, to stay present in what is real, and to act in ways that support life.
+Power is the capacity to stay present in what is real and act in ways that support life.
 In the King archetype, power is not personal glory or control.
-It is the steady strength to rule your realm—your inner world, your relationships, your work, and the quiet ways you influence spaces even when you do not consciously mean to.
+It is the steady strength to rule our realm—our inner world, our relationships, our work, and the quiet ways we influence spaces.

-This kind of power is quiet and deep, like a dark, still lake.
-It doesn't need to boast or threaten.
+This power is quiet and deep, like a dark, still lake.
+It doesn't boast or threaten.
 It is there: awake, grounded, and available.
-Strong power draws others in, gives them presence, and can sometimes unsettle people unused to it.
+Strong power draws others in and can unsettle people unused to it.

 When we lose this balanced power, we fall into the King's two shadows: the Tyrant (power becomes domination) or the Victim (power is disowned; we collapse or stay "nice" at the cost of our truth).